xremix/ng-xGallerify/README.md

 - [ ] Have option to pass in own modes
 - [ ] Improve default styling
 - [ ] Get image loaded events out of the templates
+- [ ] Have default themes, next to the plain one

 ## Demo